BytecodeAgency/Coding-Standards/README.md

 * Don't use "Yoda" conditions, as these make it harder to read your code at a glance
 * Use camelCase and use single quotes (unless the language does not allow this).
 This is mostly taken care of by our linters
 * Indent using *4 _spaces_*.
 This implies that tab characters should not be used for indentation.
 Set your code editor to convert tabs to 4 spaces.
 * Opening curly braces should be placed on the same line as the method declaration, like `function test() {`, not on a separate line
 * Lines should be at most 80 characters (spaces included).
 This is also taken care of by our linters
 * For single line comments, use `// comment`, for multi-line comments, use `/** * comment */`
 * Make sure your code is readable.
 This means using clear names for your functions, adding enough (although not too many) comments and adding enough and a consistent amount of whitespace.
 The latter is mostly taken care of by our linters.
 * On that subject: use linters, and let the linter check your code before committing on Git.
 You can also use git-hooks to lint your code as you commit
 * Leave an empty last line in every file
 * If the project allows it, unit and integration tests are highly appreciated
+* If possible, behaviour-driven development and test-driven development approaches are encouraged

 # Security